factoidforrest/dynamic-skiplist/README.md

 # DSkipList

-Warning: This software is alpha.
-If you find a bug, please file the issue on github
+**WARNING:** This software is in alpha.
+Found a bug?
+Please [file an issue](https://github.com/light24bulbs/dynamic-skiplist/issues) on Github.

-This is a ruby skiplist much faster than the ruby skiplist gem here https://github.com/metanest/ruby-skiplist Benchmarks below
+This is a Ruby skiplist much faster than the [ruby skiplist gem](https://github.com/metanest/ruby-skiplist).
+Benchmarks can be found below.

 ## Installation

-Add this line to your application's Gemfile:
+Add to your Gemfile:

     gem 'dskiplist'